 University Consortium Arrangement The University Consortium arrangement allows students to register in TRU-OL distance courses delivered by SFU or UVic without having to be admitted to the institution delivering the course.
 Registration in TRU-OL courses delivered by SFU or UVic does not mean a student is admitted to the institution delivering the course.
 TRU-OL courses delivered by SFU or UVic appear on TRU-OL transcripts and are applicable toward the residency requirements for programs offered through TRU-OL.
+If a student's academic goal is a credential offered through SFU or UVic, students will be required to apply for admission to the institution offering the credential.
+Note that the number of credits that are transferrable to a particular program is subject to specific regulations.
 SFU Students may be required to provide proof of English proficiency appropriate to their level of study.
 It is assumed that students have Grade 12 English or equivalent for courses requiring no formal prerequisites.
 Refer to TRU-OL requirements and to specific course details for more information regarding English proficiency requirements.
 UVIC Students may be required to provide proof of English proficiency appropriate to their level of study.
 It is assumed that students have Grade 12 English or equivalent for courses requiring no formal prerequisites.
 Refer to TRU-OL requirements and to specific course details for more information regarding English proficiency requirements.
 Course Resources TRU-OL TRU-OL course resources normally include all the compulsory texts and course materials required to complete the course unless otherwise noted.
 These resources are normally in print format for print-based courses and electronic format for web-based and online courses.
 Refer to the detailed course information available online or contact Student Services for more detailed information.
 Students normally receive their course package by courier within two weeks of registering in TRU-OL courses with continuous registration.
 For courses with fixed start dates, students normally receive their packages by courier no later than two weeks before the course start date.
 Electronic course platforms are available within two weeks of registration for web-based and online courses with continuous entry, and by the course start date for paced courses.
 Students also receive information about the Open Learning Faculty Member overseeing their course.
 Open Learning Faculty Members will contact students who are registered in courses however students may choose to contact their Open Learning Faculty Member first.
 Refer to myTRU or contact Student Services for additional resources, deadlines, procedures and policies.
 SFU Students receive a letter from TRU-OL confirming course registration.
-Students receive an email from SFU regarding course packages and access to online materials approximately three weeks prior to the course start date.
+Students receive an email from SFU regarding the receipt and online access to course packages and access to online materials approximately three weeks prior to the course start date.
 Students are responsible for ensuring their email address is updated with TRU-OL.
 Additional research materials are available through SFU's Library.
 UVIC Students receive a letter from TRU-OL confirming course registration.
 Registered students receive instructions by mail from UVic program areas about purchasing texts and course materials from the UVic Bookstore and accessing library resources.